jonasbohmann/democraciv-discord-bot/README.md

 ####  Twitch

 If you want to use the Twitch announcements feature, you have to create an app [here](https://dev.twitch.tv/console/apps).
 Then, copy its Client ID and the Client Secret and add it to the `token.py` in the config folder.
-It's recommended to also [obtain an OAuth app access token](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-client-credentials-flow) and add it to `token.py` too.
+It's strongly recommended to also
+[obtain an OAuth app access token](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-client-credentials-flow) and add it to `token.py` too.
 While the bot will obtain the app access token itself (if not provided) via the Client ID and Client Secret, the token will not persist bot restarts, resulting in useless API requests to the Twitch API for